-And the beauty of french knot – I donot have to elaborate.
-They look like a rose embroidered on its own .
+And the beauty of the french knot – I do not have to elaborate.
+They look like a rose embroidered on their own.
 The unparalleled texture given by a mass of french knots to your embroidery work is beautiful.

-It is one of my favourite filling stitches, be it filling the whole design or as a gap filling stitches
+It is one of my favorite filling stitches, be it filling the whole design, or as gap filling stitches.

 Uses of french knots in embroidery